1. Reflect on the past year

 5. Practice Mindfulness

 Another word you’re probably hearing more often, is “Mindfulness”.
 But what does it mean?
 Phil Jackson, former coach of the Chicago Bulls, said that teaching his players mindfulness helped the team win 11 NBA titles.
-Essentially, “Mindfulness” means being more comfortable with your thoughts and feelings.
+Essentially, “Mindfulness” is developing greater awareness of your thoughts and feelings so you have more power in how what you choose to focus on.
 You become more of an observer of what you think and feel and less of an active participant in them.
 You accept that you can’t control your thoughts and emotions, so you don’t try to resist and change them.
 It’s the resistance that causes the frustration and tension, and ultimately, magnifies that negative thought or emotion you are trying to change.
 If you can begin to develop the habit of Mindfulness as part of your winter training, by the time the spring comes around you’ll be better positioned to deal with your thoughts and emotions during your rounds.
 I’ve shared some recommended books on meditation and mindfulness later in the article, and I also wrote an article a few weeks ago.

 6. Make gratitude a daily habit